 The NAHSS aims to serve second- and third year bachelor students with a wide variety of study backgrounds, as they still have to decide on a post-graduate direction, which the NAHSS aims to influence in an China-oriented manner.
 A growing percentage of the NAHSS alumni network is actively involved in the bilateral relationship through internships in China, studies in/about China, or projects for NAHSS partners.

-In 2012, the first edition of the bachelor program, 30 students participated; 75 students participated in the program of 2013.
-In 2014 this number extended towards 100 participants.
-Besides the grown number of students, the NAHSS extended her summerschool locations in Asia from just Hong Kong in 2012, to Beijing, Chengdu and Taipei since 2016.
-Since 2019, the NAHSS cities are Beijing, Chengdu, Hong Kong, Shenzhen and Shanghai.
+In 2012, the first edition of this bachelor program, 30 students participated; 75 students participated in the 2013 Program.
+In 2014 this number extended towards 100 participants and remained unchanged.
+Besides the grown number of students, the NAHSS extended her summer school locations in Asia from just Hong Kong in 2012, to Beijing, Chengdu and Taipei since 2016.
+Since 2019, the NAHSS cities are Beijing, Chengdu, Hong Kong, Shenzhen and Shanghai

 - Next to the academic aspect, delegates visit organizations in the preparatory trail in the Netherlands as well as during their stay in China.